A List of Berries That Will Blow Your Mind

 See more wild berries.

-True berries are fruits that meet the true, botanical classification of the word "berry".
+True berries are fruits that meet the botanical classification of the word berry, which are "simple fruits stemming from one flower with one ovary and typically have several seeds."

 • Grapes